25-MDDN242/letterforms-JehSikah/README.md

 Finally, I added a feature that highlights each letter when typed to bring attention back to the font.
 This feature looks pretty nice when the code autoswaps words.

+#### CSS
+On the final day of this project, I decided to style the website itself.
+I wanted to make a control panel as if you were ground control observing the interaction between the astronaut and Albert.

+I started by just coding internally, but since almost all the html files were layed out the same, I ended up creating an external css file to style every page.
+I made a simple space grey console that would center itself in the window.
+I converted the list of links into a row of uniform buttons that lights up when you hover over them and highlights whatever page you're currently on.

+The most time consuming page was the editor as it had the entire control panel to take into consideration.
+When I added the style that every page adapted to fine, the control panel threw the alignment of the other sections off, so I added an extra div to flex everything into which fixed the issue.

+I didn't take a full screen screenshot to update preview.jpg as I wasn't sure whether or not the preview had to be the exact size of the javascript canvas.

 #### REFLECTION

 Overall, I find my final design quite endearing.

+I think I had the most knowledge and the most fun with this assignment.
+I especially enjoyed the challenge of switching between the multiple coding languages when styling and tweaking aspects of the website itself.

+Although I am pretty happy with my final product, there are still many things I would've liked to add and improve.

+If I had more time, I would improve Albert's talking animation so that it didn't just pop into existence.
+Another idea was to give Al multiple mouth sprites which changed depending on the sound of the letters typed.

+I also would come up with a more designed website as it's pretty basic, but still better than an unformatted one.
+I was also trying change the sliders of the editor to match the aethstetic of the rest of my project but never managed to figure that out.

 ### REFERENCES